clvx/personal/README.md

 ## CI

-- Github actions will build the site for any branch besides `gh-pages`.
+- Github actions will build the site.
+It uses the pre defined hugo template.

-- It will only publish for `master`.

-### Requirements
-- uses: actions/checkout@v1
-- uses: clvx/hugo-action@master
-- uses: actions/upload-artifact@v1
-- uses: actions/checkout@v2
-- uses: actions/download-artifact@v1
-- uses: webfactory/ssh-agent@v0.2.0
-- uses: JamesIves/github-pages-deploy-action@releases/v3